 To access the stored channels, simply press the "MR" button, and the "A" will appear at the right side on the LCD.
-Press the MR button again to cycle through A - B - C groups and flashing A - B - C.
+Press the MR button again to cycle through A - B - C (A,B,C will start flashing).

 When A, B and C are flashing, press SC/RM button to start all memory group scanning.